-GUIDELINE PROCEDURES TO ESTABLISH MICROBIOLOGICAL CAUSES OF SPOILAGE IN LOW-ACID AND ACIDIFIED LOW-ACID CANNED FOODS
+PROPOSED DRAFT GUIDELINE PROCEDURES TO ESTABLISH MICRBIOLOGICAL CAUSES OF SPOILAGE IN LOW-ACID AND ACIDIFIED LOW-ACID CANNED FOODS (At Step 3 of the Procedure)

 Cautionary Note on the Use of these Guideline Procedures

 The proper diagnosis of the causes of microbiological spoilage requires considerable training and experience.
 Anyone not experienced in spoilage diagnosis should use these guidelines and identified references only in consultation with canned food laboratory experts.